Harsh-112025/task-1-Resume/With CSS/readme.md

-# Resume Website Documentation :memo:
+# Resume Website With CSS Documentation :

 This resume website is a well-structured digital profile designed to showcase professional experience, skills, and contact information.
 Below is a detailed breakdown with code examples to help understand the structure.